julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 - a **faster-acting method** for sudden overwhelm
 - bonus recipe: an infusion for **long-term nervous system support**

-Each blend is built for a specific pattern:

-- **restless nights** where the body won’t switch off
-- **chest tension** and physical anxiety
-- sudden **spikes that need fast calming**
-- emotional **heaviness and overwhelm**
-- **daytime anxiety** when you still need to function

-Reliable herbs.
-Used properly.
-That’s usually enough for most cases of anxiety.

 ---

 ## The Blends Inside